uday2005/assigments/webdev/readme.md

 2. Select the currency you are converting from in the "From" dropdown.
 3. Select the currency you are converting to in the "To" dropdown.
 4. The converted amount will be displayed automatically.

+## Extra Information

+go to [text](https://github.com/uday2005/assigments/tree/main/webdev) to see commit history of this project